bugzmanov/nes_ebook/src/chapter_6_3.md

  <div style="text-align:center"><img src="./images/ch6.3/image_2_8bit_drawings.png" width="30%" ><br/> 8x8 pixel art by <a href="https://twitter.com/johanvinet">Johan Vinet</a> <br/><a href="https://twitter.com/PixelProspector/status/1097565152940044293">[Check it out]</a> </div>

 What makes the CHR format tricky is that tiles themselves don't have color information.
-Each pixel in a tile is codified using 2 bits, essentially declaring color index in a palette, not really a color itself.
+Each pixel in a tile is codified using 2 bits, declaring a color index in a palette, not a color itself.

 > If NES were using popular RGB format for each pixel, a single tile would occupy  8*8*24 = 192 bytes.
 And it would require 96 KiB of CHR ROM space to hold 512 tiles.

-The real color of a pixel was decided during the rendering phase by using the color palette, that was assembled during program execution (more on this later)
+The real color of a pixel is decided during the rendering phase by using the so-called color palette, more on this later.

-By reading just CHR ROM, it is impossible to derive the color, only that the color index of pixels are different.
+By reading just CHR ROM, it is impossible to derive colors, only shapes.

 <div style="text-align:center"><img src="./images/ch6.3/image_3_chr_content.png" width="30%"/></div>

 <div style="text-align:center"><img src="./images/ch6.3/image_4_color_code.png" width="50%"/></div>

-Surprisingly, 2 bits that describe the color index of a pixel are not codified in the same byte.
-Each Row in a tile is encoded using 2 bytes that stands 8 bytes apart from each other.
+Surprisingly, 2 bits of a pixel are not codified in the same byte.
+A tile is described using 16 bytes.
+And each row in is encoded using 2 bytes that stands 8 bytes apart from each other.
 To figure out the color index of the top-left pixel, we need to read the 7th bit of byte 0x0000 and the 7th bit of byte 0x0008, to get the next pixel in the same Row we would need to read 6th bits in the same bytes, etc..